Search by Keyword

 Throughout their formative years before they landed a contract with EMI in 1962, they periodically included the song in their set lists, especially during the long hours put in during their Hamburg, Germany visits and their residency at the Cavern Club in Liverpool.
 They failed to include the song in their audition for Decca Records on January 1st, 1962, as well as their first album, recorded on February 11th, 1963, no doubt because of it being considered too raucous for the time.

-Brian Epstein's "Another Beatles Christmas Show," held at the Odeon Cinema in London from December 24th through January 16th, 1965, included the song in its set list.
+Brian Epstein's "Another Beatles Christmas Show," held at the Hammersmith Odeon Cinema from December 24th through January 16th, 1965, included the song in its set list.
 After filming their second motion picture "Help!", they included "Rock And Roll Music" in their fourteen-day European tour, which took them through France and Spain.
 The first day's performances on this tour in Paris were recorded for transmission on radio and television in that country.

-Their brief international tour of 1966 (June 24th through July 4th), which took them to West Germany, Japan and the Philippines, saw them resurrect the song as the opening number.
+Their brief international tour of 1966 (June 24th through July 4th), which took them to West Germany, Japan and then The Philippines, saw them resurrect this classic song as the opening number.
 August 12th saw The Beatles begin what became their final tour of all time, this one at hot spots in America.
-Not wanting to learn new material for this tour, they basically followed the exact set list as their previous international tour which started off with "Rock And Roll Music."
+Not wanting to rehearse new material for this tour, they basically followed the exact set list as their previous international tour which started off with "Rock And Roll Music."
 The August 14th show in Cleveland, Ohio was held up midway because of a rioting crowd, but after the audience settled down 30 minutes later, the Beatles re-appeared to do a second performance of "Rock And Roll Music" before continuing the planned set list.
 Their last ever concert performance at Candlestick Park in San Francisco, California on August 29th, 1966 also began with this anthem to the joys of 'rock and roll.'

 Conclusion